 Outpatient rehab is for highly motivated individuals or those who have already completed inpatient treatment.
 This level of care focuses on relapse prevention and is often combined with sober living or 12-step participation.

 Sober Living for Ongoing Care

-Sober living isn’t technically considered therapeutic treatment, but it usually operates as a transitional bridge between inpatient rehab and day-to-day living.
-Sober homes are great for people who do not have supportive home environments or those who wish to benefit from ongoing support in early recovery.
+Sober living isn’t technically considered therapeutic treatment, but it usually operates as a transitional bridge between inpatient drug rehab and day-to-day living.
+These homes are great for people who do not have supportive home environments or those who wish to benefit from ongoing support in early recovery.
 These drug and alcohol-free environments can help individuals improve the skills they learned in rehab.